 You will notice that there are only two blocks used to make this quilt.
 These blocks are very simple.
 Both are 7" x 7" finished.

 The first uses a single fabric and the second has a 1" black strip incorporated on one edge.
 This block is then rotated at random throughout the quilt.
 The rotation of this block is what gives this quilt its 3D effect!

-If you are unsure what color combinations to use then view my Pinterest board labeled Palette Search.
-Here I have posted several different websites that offer (usually free) a service of extracting the colors from a photo eg flower garden, or bowl of fruit etc. Others offer color search results that they have already created.
-These color swatches that you end up with can then be used as a base for your quilts color choice.
+If you are unsure what colour combinations to use then view my Pinterest board labeled Palette Search.
+Here I have posted several different websites that offer (usually free) a service of extracting the colours from a photo eg flower garden, or bowl of fruit etc. Others offer colour search results that they have already created.
+These colour swatches that you end up with can then be used as a base for your quilts colour choice.

 Below are the two blocks that are used to make this quilt.
 Both are 7" x 7".
 The block at the right is positioned randomly within the quilt so that the black stripe faces either at the top, bottom, on the right side or on the left side.

 To download the pattern click on the image below.

 1. Cut out all the required fabric pieces first.

 2. Sew together the black and coloured rectangle pieces to form 7 1/2" x 7 1/2" squares.
 All seams use a 1/4" seam allowance.